Himanshu Kumar

 What is the Moratorium Period in Health Insurance?

 The moratorium period is the waiting period imposed by the insurance providers during which certain pre-existing medical conditions are not covered.
-During this period, you need to remain free from specific medical conditions or treatments before you can be eligible for the coverage.
-The duration of this period is been set by the IRDAI, which is 5 years.
-Meaning if you’ve had continuous health plan coverage for five years, including portability and migration, your insurer can’t challenge a claim for non-disclosure or misrepresentation, except in cases of fraud.
+During this period you need to remain free for specific medical conditions or treatments before they can be eligible for the coverage.
+The duration of this period is been set by the IRDAI which is 5 years.

 Purpose of Moratorium Period